 Aviation planners and those responsible for developing lands near airports are encouraged to implement smart zoning practices and proper land-use management.
-Transport Canada provides two tools to help with such planning — the Noise Exposure Forecast and the Noise Exposure Projection.
+We provide two tools to help with such planning:

 Noise Exposure Forecast

 The Noise Exposure Forecast (NEF) system provides a measurement of the actual and forecasted aircraft noise near airports.
-This system factors in the subjective reactions of the human ear to the specific aircraft noise stimulus: loudness, frequency, duration, time of occurrence, tone, etc.
+This system factors in the subjective reactions of the human ear to the specific aircraft noise stimulus: loudness, frequency, duration, time of occurrence and tone.

 Noise Exposure Projection

-In addition, Transport Canada recognizes that provinces and municipalities require projections beyond five years for land-use planning, if conditions are certain to change over time.
-For these purposes, Transport Canada uses the Noise Exposure Projection (NEP).
-The NEP projects aircraft movements and other changing variables ten to twenty years ahead, giving authorities a longer perspective for zoning.
+In addition, we recognize that provinces and municipalities require projections beyond five years for land-use planning, if conditions are certain to change over time.
+For these purposes, we use the Noise Exposure Projection (NEP).
+The NEP projects aircraft movements and other changing variables 10 to 20 years ahead, giving authorities a longer perspective for zoning.

 To express specific concerns about aircraft noise, contact the management of the airport where the noise resulting from aircraft landing or taking off is occurring.